MicrosoftDocs/windows-itpro-docs/windows/application-management/private-app-repository-mdm-company-portal-windows-11.md

 ---
-title: Use the Company Portal app for your private store on Windows 11 devices | Microsoft Docs
+title: Use the Company Portal app for your private app repo on Windows 11 devices | Microsoft Docs
-description: Use the Company Portal app in Windows 11 devices to access the private store.
+description: Use the Company Portal app in Windows 11 devices to access the private app repository for your organization or company apps.
 Add apps to an MDM/MAM provider, and deploy the apps to Windows devices using policies.
-The Company Portal app replaces Microsoft Store private store on Windows 11 devices. ms.assetid: ms.reviewer:
+The Company Portal app replaces Microsoft Store for Business private store on Windows 11 devices. ms.assetid: ms.reviewer:
 manager: dougeby
 ms.author: mandia
+ms.reviewer: amanh
 ms.prod: w11
 ms.mktglfcycl: deploy
 ms.sitesec: library
 ms.pagetype: mobile
 author: MandiOhlinger
-ms.date: 09/13/2021
+ms.date: 09/14/2021
 ms.localizationpriority: medium
 ---

-# Private app store in Windows 11
+# Private app repository in Windows 11

 **Applies to**: